Reasons and Seasons to Celebrate

 Yom Kippur.
 Day of Atonement.

-- Considered by many to be most serious day of the Jewish calendar (although Shabbat is really the holiest day)
+- Considered by many to be most serious day of the Jewish calendar (although Shabbat is the holiest)

 - Explore: Watching and listening to the shofar (ram’s horn) blast in synagogue